felicity-borg/Microsoft-TDSP/Docs/collaboartive-Coding.md

 ![](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/media/collaborative-coding-with-git/5-sprint-push-to-branch.png)

+*These commands are inserted in the Git command-line tool—you can find more details on how to install this [here](https://github.com/felicity-borg/Microsoft-TDSP/blob/master/Docs/createRepo.md).

 ##  3. <b name = 'PullRequest-3'></b>Create a pull request

 After one or more commits and pushes, when you're ready to merge your current working branch into its base branch, you can create and submit a *pull request* in Azure Repos.